Fairchild Republic A-10 Thunderbolt II: A-X program

 On 8 September 1966, General John P. McConnell, Chief of Staff of the USAF, ordered that a specialized CAS aircraft be designed, developed, and obtained.
 On 22 December, a Requirements Action Directive was issued for the A-X CAS airplane, and the Attack Experimental (A-X) program office was formed.
-On 6 March 1967, the Air Force released a request for information to 21 defense contractors for the A-X.
+On 6 March 1967, the USAF released a request for information to 21 defense contractors for the A-X.

 In May 1970, the USAF issued a modified, more detailed request for proposals for the aircraft.
 The threat of Soviet armored forces and all-weather attack operations had become more serious.
 The requirements now included that the aircraft would be designed specifically for the 30 mm rotary cannon.
 The RFP also specified a maximum speed of 460 mph, takeoff distance of 4000 ft, external load of 16000 lb, 285 mi mission radius, and a unit cost of US$1.4 million ($ million today).
-The A-X would be the first USAF aircraft designed exclusively for close air support.
-During this time, a separate RFP was released for A-X's 30 mm cannon with requirements for a high rate of fire (4,000 round per minute) and a high muzzle velocity.
-Six companies submitted aircraft proposals, with Northrop and Fairchild Republic selected to build prototypes: the YA-9A and YA-10A, respectively.
+The A-X would be the first USAF aircraft designed exclusively for CAS.
+During this time, a separate RFP was released for A-X's 30 mm cannon with requirements for a high rate of fire (4,000 rounds per minute) and a high muzzle velocity.
+Six companies submitted aircraft proposals, with Northrop and Fairchild Republic in Germantown, Maryland, selected to build prototypes: the YA-9A and YA-10A, respectively.
 General Electric and Philco-Ford were selected to build and test GAU-8 cannon prototypes.

 Two YA-10 prototypes were built in the Republic factory in Farmingdale, New York, and first flown on 10 May 1972 by pilot Howard "Sam" Nelson.
 Production A-10s were built by Fairchild in Hagerstown, Maryland.
 After trials and a fly-off against the YA-9, on 18 January 1973, the USAF announced the YA-10's selection for production.
 General Electric was selected to build the GAU-8 cannon in June 1973.
 The YA-10 had an additional fly-off in 1974 against the Ling-Temco-Vought A-7D Corsair II, the principal USAF attack aircraft at the time, to prove the need for a new attack aircraft.
 The first production A-10 flew in October 1975, and deliveries commenced in March 1976.

-One experimental two-seat A-10 Night Adverse Weather (N/AW) version was built by converting an A-10A.
-The N/AW was developed by Fairchild from the first Demonstration Testing and Evaluation (DT&E) A-10 for consideration by the USAF.
+One experimental two-seat A-10 Night Adverse Weather (N/AW) version was built by Fairchild by converting the first Demonstration Testing and Evaluation (DT&E) A-10A for consideration by the USAF.
 It included a second seat for a weapon systems officer responsible for electronic countermeasures (ECM), navigation and target acquisition.
 The N/AW version did not interest the USAF or export customers.
-The two-seat trainer version was ordered by the Air Force in 1981, but funding was canceled by U.S. Congress and the trainer was not produced.
+The two-seat trainer version was ordered by the USAF in 1981, but funding was canceled by U.S. Congress and was not produced.
 The only two-seat A-10 resides at Edwards Air Force Base's Flight Test Center Museum.